 Delivery Violation: In shall be the Contractor’s responsibility to meet the County’s delivery and performance requirements, as called for in the bid specifications.
 Persistent delivery delays will cause the contract to be subject to termination in whole or in part at the County’s discretion.

 Delivery: Inside delivery is required F.O.B.
-Destination as indicated on purchase order, freight pre-paid (freight shall be included in the unit cost of the product) within five n (14) days excluding County holidays after receipt of valid purchase order number via mail, fax or other types of electronic transmission.
+Destination as indicated on purchase order, freight pre-paid (freight shall be included in the unit cost of the product) within fourteen (14) days excluding County holidays after receipt of valid purchase order number via mail, fax or other types of electronic transmission.
 Back-ordered items may be given an additional ten (10) days if proper written notification is provided to the ordering department representative.
 The awarded Contractor shall retain title and control of goods until they are delivered.
 All claims for visible or concealed damage shall be filed by Vendor/Supplier.
 The County will notify the awarded Contractor of any damaged goods or products and shall assist the Vendor in arranging for inspection.

 Shipping Documents: A packing list or other suitable shipping documents shall accompany each shipment and shall include the following: